CUBRID/cubrid-testtools/doc/sql_guide.md

   ctp.sh sql -c ~/CTP/conf/sql_by_cci.conf
   ```
   How to examine sql_by_cci test result?
-  After run_cci XXX/cases/XXX.sql will generate XXX/cases/XXX.result, you can locate the problem by comparing the answer and result.
+  After `run_cci /path/to/cases/xxx.sql`, path/to/cases/xxx.result will be generated.
+You can confirm test case result by comparing the answer file and result file.
   ```
   diff XXX/cases/XXX.result  XXX/answers/XXX.answer
   ```